 “At Durham our current work focus is the repair and conservation works to the Belfry Tower, which mainly consist of stonework repair to the upper parapets and bell chamber levels.
 Other works to be completed include repairs to roof-coverings and rainwater systems, and the renewal of roof-access decking so that visitors can continue to enjoy the magnificent views of Durham offered from the Tower”.

-“Exeter is in the final phase of work to the East gable of the quire with a whole new pinnacle being the focus of our attention at the moment which is both rewarding and time consuming due to the level of carved detail.
-300+ stones have been replaced in this project and extensive structural attention had to be given to the south east turret.
-The great East window here has also had isothermal glazing installed to manage and conserve the historic glass content.
-At the same time we are also working on the first phase of the quire clerestory window bays, again plenty of stone conservation and replacement including carved elements of pinnacles.
-We have a programme in place for works taking us through to 2027 at present but we all know there is more to do beyond this.
-We also have a small quarry which we have reopened and operate to provide us with the necessary “Salcombe” stone supply for all of our ongoing works on the Cathedral.”
+A new Quire floor is being designed and installed in 2022/3 where we are looking to create a detailed design using rare Devon ‘marbles’ (polishable hard limestones).
+The East End of the Cathedral will then close whilst new heating, sound, light, power and data infrastructure is installed.
+At the same time our masons are working on the next phase of the Quire Clerestory window bays, again plenty of stone conservation and replacement including carved elements of pinnacles.
+Our team are also working on the south elevation of the Chapter House, enabling work for a new toilet block below.
+We then have to do the same on the South Quire aisle elevation immediately after.
+We have a programme in place for works taking us through to 2030 and beyond at present but we all know there is more to do still after this.
+We have a small quarry which we have reopened and operate to provide us with the necessary “Salcombe” stone supply for all of our ongoing works on the Cathedral.

 Our team also have an annual programme of work on conservation of monuments inside the Cathedral over the winter months.
 We are always investing and developing the skills of our team and the CWF plays a big part in this.
 So in short we are very, very busy!”
 Chris Sampson, Clerk of Works.